Trogiken/PyUpgrader/README.md

 ## Getting Started

 Build your project using the PyUpdate CLI and upload it.
+Use the _-h_ flag to see a list of options.

-`pyupdate -f absolute/path/to/project -no_env`
+`pyupdate -f absolute/path/to/project -no_hidden`

 Importing PyUpdate and initialize the UpdateManager object.